What is Balkan? A Comprehensive Guide to the Region

 Lake Bled

 Lake Bled is a lake in the Julian Alps of Slovenia.
 It lies at an elevation above sea level and covers an area.
 The town of Bled is located on its southern shoreline, while the village of Kobarid is situated on the northern side.
-This national park and UNESCO World Heritage Site in central Croatia is home to an awe-inspiring series of 16 lakes that pour from one to the next down a series of waterfalls.
+This national park and UNESCO World Heritage Site in central Croatia has 16 amazing lakes.
+They flow into each other through a series of waterfalls.

 Slovenia’s second-largest lake, Lake Bohinj, is located nearby.
 Other lakes include Lake Soča, Lake Cerknica, Lake Krkonoše, and Lake Otočec.
 The highest peak in the surrounding mountains is Triglav, at.